 b) End User

-In order to fulfil this project task, the End User shall:
+In order to fulfill this project task, the End User shall:

 Delegate appropriately qualified personnel to participate actively in the project meetings, in the Joint Working Group and in the Steering Committee.

 Review and agree on the project work plan, implementation schedule, Quality Assurance Plan and list of project Key Performance Indicators.